takeyamayuki/RESTuino/README.md

 #### GET

 Use `GET` to get the status of any pin.
-Of course, the following information can also be obtained by opening any URI in a browser.
+Of course, the following information can also be obtained by opening any URL in a browser.
 - analogRead

     e.g.